peanutbutterandcrackers/tuxtype-make-wordlist/README.md

 ## tuxtype-make-wordlist
+Hey you!
+"Who?
+Me?"
+Yeah, you.
 Learning how to type (on Linux)?
 Want to play tuxtype but still haven't completed all the letters?
 **Then tuxtype-make-wordlist's makeWordList.sh is the right script for you!!!**

 ## Scripts, how do they work?